jrg94/personal-data/education/README.md

 of lookup tables that exist to eliminate some of the clutter from the tables listed above.

+### Assessment Lookup

+The purpose of the [assessment lookup](assessment-lookup.csv) table is to provide additional information about each assessment I have ever administered.
+The file is setup to be expanded if needed.
+For now, the headers are as follows:

+- **Assessment ID**: a unique identifier for that particular assessment (e.g., 1)
+- **Assessment Group ID**: a unique identifier linking back to an assessment group in the [assessment group lookup](assessment-group-lookup.csv) table
+- **Assessment Name**: the name of the assessment (e.g., Homework #4)

 ### Course Lookup

 The purpose of the [course lookup](course-lookup.csv) table is to provide